remitpro/sparkily/README.md

-# Data Modeling and Analytics with SQL Server, dbt, and Vanna.AI
+# Data Modeling and Analytics with SQL Server, dbt, and Vanna

 ### Project Description